Students who are granted off campus housing for a Fall Term are generally approved for that academic year.

 Students who commit to off campus housing may not participate in any other housing process related to the same term.
 Students who commit to a spot on a Fall Term off campus housing roster and then withdraw may not participate in any other Fall Term housing process and will be housed during the Summer Housing process.

-Because Special Students are expected to live off campus they do not participate in the Off Campus Housing lottery and their names should not be included on an application; however, students who have not yet received final approval for Special Student status and would still hope to live off campus should participate in the off campus process as back-up in case they are not approved.
+Because Special Students are expected to live off campus they do not participate in the Off Campus Housing lottery and their names should not be included on an application; however, students who have not yet received final approval from the Administration Committee for Special Student status and would still hope to live off campus should participate in the off campus process as back-up in case they are not approved.
 Credits for Special Students are processed separately.
 Please contact the Registrar's office about Special Student status.